cs3110/textbook/src/chapters/preface/install.md

 `root@...#`.
 Perhaps you could uninstall Ubuntu and reinstall it.
 ```

-Enable copy-and-paste:

-- Click on the Ubuntu icon on the top left of the window.
-- Click Properties
-- Make sure “Use Ctrl+Shift+C/V as Copy/Paste” is checked.

- Now Ctrl+Shift+C will copy and Ctrl+Shift+V will paste into the terminal.
-Note
+In the current version of the Windows terminal, Ctrl+Shift+C will copy and
+Ctrl+Shift+V will paste into the terminal.
+Note that you have to include Shift
- that you have to include Shift as part of that keystroke.
+as part of that keystroke.
+In older versions of the terminal, you might need to
+find an option in the terminal settings to enable those keyboard shortcuts.

 Run the following command to update the *APT package manager*, which is what
 helps to install Unix packages: